tuist/tuist/docs/docs/guides/share/previews.md

 To make this process more streamlined, Tuist provides a way to generate and share previews of your apps with anyone.

-> [!IMPORTANT] ONLY SIMULATOR ARCHITECTURES ARE SUPPORTED
+> [!IMPORTANT] ONLY SIMULATOR ARCHITECTURES ARE CURRENTLY SUPPORTED
 > We only support simulator architectures for previews at the moment.
+Support for devices will come in the future.

 :::code-group
 ```bash [Tuist Project]